-My father owns a drugstore that makes traditional Indonesian herb medicine, “jamu,” which is produced by mixing natural herbs.
-From then on, I became intrigued by the effect of different medicines.
-When I first had a chance to mix the ingredients myself, I realized that I wanted to connect my life with chemistry, with this world of secret combinations that is only available to the chosen ones.
+My father owns a drugstore that makes traditional Indonesian herb medicine, “jamu,” produced by mixing natural herbs.
+From then on, I became intrigued by the effect of different medications.
+When I first had a chance to mix the ingredients myself, I realized that I wanted to connect my life with chemistry, with this world of secret combinations that are only available to the chosen ones.

 I would often pester my father about the ingredients of his “jamu,” and go to his library to read more about it.
-Once, I discovered that “alang-alang,” a herb that belongs to grass family, can be used to inhibit cancer growth.
-Remembering the agony my late grandfather suffered from terminal stage of lung cancer, I was determined to cure people from cancer.
-This new discovery has made me even more determined to learn about the effects of “jamu” and medicines in general.
+Once, I discovered that “alang-alang,” a herb that belongs to the grass family, can be used to inhibit cancer growth.
+Remembering the agony my late grandfather suffered from terminal stage of lung cancer; I was determined to cure people of cancer.
+This discovery has made me even more determined to learn about the effects of “jamu” and medicines in general.

 Early this year, I was elected event coordinator of the International Full Gospel Club (IFGC).

-I value this experience in that it forced me to further develop my personal as well as my organizational skills.
-It also helped me to develop my creativity.
-I have been the IFGC’s event coordinator for 6 months and in that short period, I learned about program planning, publicity, the value of working together, fundraising, and the importance of maintaining an optimistic attitude.
+I value this experience in that it forced me to develop my personal as well as my organizational skills further.
+It also helped me to improve my creativity.
+I have been the IFGC’s event coordinator for six months, and in that short period, I learned about program planning, publicity, the value of working together, fundraising, and the importance of maintaining an optimistic attitude.